happz/ducky-legacy/README.rst

 ^^^^^^^^^^^

 Multiple CPUs with multiple cores per each CPU, with shared memory.
 Each core can be restricted to its own segment of memory.

-RISC instruction set
-^^^^^^^^^^^^^^^^^^^^

-Instruction set was inspired by RISC CPUs and sticks to LOAD/STORE aproach, with fixed-width instructions.

-Memory model
-^^^^^^^^^^^^

-Flat, paged, segmented, with linear addressing.
-Main memory consists of memory pages, and is divided into segments, defined by the fact that internal address bus is only 16 bits wide.
-The whole memory can be much larger, and only CPU cores running in privileged mode can switch their segments, and therefore access any byte in memory.
-Each memory page supports simple access control.

 Persistent storage